muratk5n/thirdwave/en/2022/10/modernism-nostalgia-ozyurek.md

 was beyond possible.
-A type of culture war was in display, as in US around useless issues to hide away the abnormalities of the uniparty that destroyed all ideologies related to economy and well-being, so was the case here, pitting one group against another, while hiding away its own beastiness, its mindless[ expansion, in commerce, national security, and land.
+A type of culture war was in display, as in US around useless issues to hide away the abnormalities of the uniparty that destroyed all ideologies related to economy and well-being, so did this culture war, pitting one group against another, while hiding away its own beastiness, its mindless expansion in commerce, national security, and land.
 The nostalgia was for the nostalgia of the 1920s foundation spirit, when the only ideology was Kemal's, a bizarre concoction of purebread race who was both always in Anatolia and arrived later, who was the bringer of civilization at the same time forgotten (until Kemal who reminded everyone who they were).

-But the ideology, and the nostalgia for it, were useful - a mere tool, something to be activated as it was seen fit.
+Sadly the ideology, and the nostalgia for it was a mere tool, useful, something to be activated as it was seen fit.
 The people behind the masks did not bother to understand what they were, what culture they truly belonged, they simply reacted in a power struggle whose definition was not theirs.